 • French

-• Recommended in The Legal 500 UK 2023.
+• Recommended in Legal 500 UK 2023.

-• Recommended in The Legal 500 UK 2022.
+• Recommended in Legal 500 UK 2022.

-• The Legal 500 UK 2023 interviewees describe Tatiana as “Tatiana Siakka is an outstanding competition lawyer and meticulous in her attention to detail.
+• Legal 500 UK 2023 interviewees describe Tatiana as “Tatiana Siakka is an outstanding competition lawyer and meticulous in her attention to detail.
 Her knowledge of the subject is also second to none.”

 • Ranked as a Rising Star in Competition and Antitrust by the Euromoney Expert Guides 2020, 2021 and 2022.